NickolasB98/aws-serverless-project/README.md

-A Severless AWS Project fetching weather data from an API, utilizing these AWS Services: Lambda, Kinesis Firehose, S3, Glue Crawler, Glue ETL Workflow Orchestration, Athena, and Grafana which was connected with AWS Athena, visualizing the transformed data by leveraging SQL queries.
+A Severless AWS Project fetching weather data from an API, utilizing these AWS Services: Lambda, Kinesis Firehose, S3, Glue Crawler, Glue ETL Workflow Orchestration, EventBridge as a Lambda Trigger, and CloudWatch Logs for monitoring the Lambda functions and ETL job scripts.
+The processed data is then visualized using Grafana connected to Athena for interactive exploration.

 **Project Architecture**
 ![Project Architecture](https://github.com/NickolasB98/aws_severless_project/assets/157819544/be0e17c5-8219-4e05-998f-49a3b3fcbaa6)